jivers-ucsd/ECE-229-Project---Group-7/README.md

 ## Problem Statement
 How insane is it that sometimes you see the most amazing video on youtube, and yet it took nearly a decade for it to be popular?
 Or a subpar video which hits a million views within a week?
 A lot of it has to do with the way you market your content.
 Sponsoring advertisements for your posts helps, but it depends heavily on the textual supporting descriptions that you add.
 Google’s page ranking works on that: serving as an excellent example.
 But an even deeper question is: what makes certain words more popular than others?
 What receives more hate by the public?
 Are certain topics more active during election years or during a pandemic?
 All these questions can help provide a content maker that extra edge they need to push their content to maximum popularity.
 That’s the aim of our project.
 We’re trying to create a simple platform which serves as a proof of concept for how sentiment analysis can be extended to utility on a daily basis, with a very wide customer demographic.
 Obviously, this can be scaled up using a bigger dataset, which is something we would look into if we were to deploy it.

-## Methodology
-**Dataset Generation**
-From a user-supplied list of YouTube Users (<code>scraping/users.txt</code>), scrape 100+ videos for the following content:
-  - Video Name
-  - Video descriptions
-  - Video posting date
-  - Video Thumbs Up
-  - Video Thumbs Down

-**Scraping**
-  - Used Selenium and Beautiful Soup to get video links for each user.
-  - Used Beautiful Soup and Requests to scrape mata data for each video.

-**Sentiment Analysis**
-Update

 Intallation and Setup
 ---------------------
 This code was run using Python 3.6.6 and is configured for using the Chrome browser.
 Alternate configurations are not guaranteed to work.